damianolodi/damianolodi/content/notes/c/_index.md

 ### Tips

-- `echo $` &rarr; print what was returned by main. **Usefull to debug** complicated programs.
+- `echo $` &rarr; print what was returned by main. **Useful to debug** complicated programs.
 Return a non-0 value if anything goes wrong

 ---
 ## Variables Scope and Naming Conventions